-279 Yorkland is a one-storey single-tenant industrial building in North York area of Toronto, constructed in 1967.
+279 Yorkland is a one-storey single-tenant industrial building in the North York area of Toronto, constructed in 1967.
 The building is on a 1.64 acre rectangular site on the north side of Yorkland Boulevard just west of the Yorkland Boulevard and Consumers Road intersection in the Consumers Road Business Park.
 The zoning for the property permits redevelopment for office use at a density of 1.5 times coverage.
-There are 39 parking spaces for the building.